House of Fabergé: Sale of brand name

-During the course of business ventures in communist Russia during the 1920s, American oil tycoon Armand Hammer acquired many objects made by the original House of Fabergé, including Fabergé eggs.
-In 1937, Hammer's friend Samuel Rubin, owner of the Spanish Trading Corporation (which imported soap and olive oil), closed down his company because of the Spanish Civil War and established a new enterprise to manufacture perfumes and toiletries.
+During business ventures in communist Russia during the 1920s, American oil tycoon Armand Hammer acquired many objects made by the original House of Fabergé, including Fabergé eggs.
+In 1937, Hammer's friend Samuel Rubin, owner of the Spanish Trading Corporation (which imported soap and olive oil), closed his company because of the Spanish Civil War and established a new enterprise to manufacture perfumes and toiletries.
 Rubin registered his new firm in 1937 as Fabergé Inc., at Hammer's suggestion.
 In 1943, Rubin registered the Fabergé trademark for perfume in the United States.

 In 1945, the Fabergé family discovered that their name was being used to sell perfumes without their consent.
 A lengthy exchange between lawyers on both sides of the Atlantic ensued.
 In 1946, Rubin registered the Fabergé trademark for jewellery in the United States.
-An agreement was reached out of court in 1951 with the Fabergé family, whereby Rubin agreed to pay Fabergé & Cie the amount of US$25,000 (equal to $ today) to use the Fabergé name solely in relation to perfume.
+An agreement was reached out of court in 1951 with the Fabergé family, whereby Rubin agreed to pay Fabergé & Cie the amount of US$25,000 (equal to $ today) to use the Fabergé name solely concerning perfume.

 In 1964, Rubin sold Fabergé Inc. for $26 million to George Barrie and the Rayette Inc. cosmetics company.
-Rayette changed its name in 1964 to Rayette-Fabergé Inc., then in 1971, the company name was changed again to Fabergé Inc. In 1978, Michael J. Stiker filed for the patent rights for Fabergé jewellery in New York on behalf of Fabergé & Cie in Paris, but this attempt to license the jewellery brand failed.
+Rayette changed its name in 1964 to Rayette-Fabergé Inc. and then, in 1971, the company name was changed again to Fabergé Inc. In 1978, Michael J. Stiker filed for the patent rights for Fabergé jewellery in New York on behalf of Fabergé & Cie in Paris, but this attempt to license the jewellery brand failed.

 From 1964 to 1984, under the direction of Barrie, many well-known and successful product lines (as well as feature movies) were launched by Fabergé Inc. Barrie supervised the introduction of the Brut toiletry line for Fabergé, which was promoted by football player Joe Namath.
 In 1977, he signed Farrah Fawcett to a promotional contract with Fabergé for the Farrah Fawcett hair product and fragrance lines.
 A famous Fabergé TV ad featured Joe Namath being shaved by Farrah Fawcett.
 Brut became the best-selling cologne in the world at that time, and it remains available today worldwide.